bongyor/hanafuda-lib/README.md

 Fun fact Nintendo originally produced handmade hanafuda playing cards in 1889.
 The system of the deck is different from French-suited or Bavarian pattern decks that makes the card intersting.
 A Hanafuda deck contains 48 cards in 12 suits, 4 cards each suit.
-Suits represented with characteristic flowers of the 12 months, eg. the "march" suit represented with cherry blossom.
+Suits represented by characteristic flowers of the 12 months, eg. the "march" suit represented by cherry blossom.
 Each card has a "type" or "value" also, that can be "Plain", "Animal", "Ribbon", "Poetry ribbon", "Blue ribbon" or the most valuable type "Bright".
 Not all the suits has all value card which makes the deck asymmetric.  (there are 4 cards per suit, but there are 6 values)
 For example the February suited cards: